 - Realistically, how much time can I commit every week to my run training?

-Once you’ve got answers to those questions, mosey on over to our Half Marathon Training Plan Library and pick one out that best suits you!
+Once you’ve got answers to those questions, mosey on over to our Half Marathon Training Plan Library and pick one out that best suits you, using periodization training to optimize your race preparation.

 All of our training plans have been designed by a UESCA-certified running coach and road-tested by hundreds of runners.